-We may sell additional equity securities, including additional Shares or convertible securities, in subsequent public offerings.
-On June 5, 2020, we issued an additional 46,153,846 Shares at a subscription price of \$0.65, a premium to the market price of the Shares at the time.
-In light of current market conditions, and the trading price of our Shares, any issuance of new equity securities could be at prices that are significantly lower than the purchase price of such Shares by other investors, thereby resulting in dilution of our existing shareholders.
+We may sell additional equity securities, including additional shares or convertible securities, in subsequent public offerings.
+In June 2020 we issued 46,153,846 shares, in September 2020 we issued 51,886,793 and in November 2020 we issued 10,000,000 shares.
+On January 26, 2021, we issued an additional 54,117,647 shares at a subscription price of \$0.85, a premium to the market price of the Shares at the time.
+In light of current market conditions, and the trading price of our shares, any issuance of new equity securities could be at prices that are significantly lower than the purchase price of such Shares by other investors, thereby resulting in dilution of our existing shareholders.

-As of December 31, 2019, we have outstanding 110,818,351 Shares, and the Related Parties (as defined below) collectively owned 24,243,602 of our Shares or approximately 21.6% of our total outstanding shares.
+As of April 13, 2021 we have outstanding 273,526,900 shares, and the Related Parties (as defined below) collectively owned 20,417,451 of our shares or approximately 7.5% of our total outstanding shares.
 Such shares, as well as shares held by our employees and others are eligible for sale in the United States under Rule 144 under the Securities Act ("Rule 144") and are generally freely tradable on the Oslo Børs.

-Future issuances by us and sales of Shares by significant shareholders may have a negative impact on the market price of our Shares.
-In particular, sales of substantial amounts of our Shares (including shares issued in connection with an acquisition), or the perception that such sales could occur, may adversely affect prevailing market prices of our Shares.
+Future issuances by us and sales of shares by significant shareholders may have a negative impact on the market price of our shares.
+In particular, sales of substantial amounts of our shares (including shares issued in connection with an acquisition), or the perception that such sales could occur, may adversely affect prevailing market prices of our shares.